asfadmin/Discovery-SearchAPI-v3/README.md

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.

+## Default Parameters

+I added the parameters for deploying to `samconfig.toml` to have sensible default params specific to this project.
+Thus SAM may not behave the same on other projects!

 ## Deploy the sample application

 To use the SAM CLI, you need the following tools.